 Patients arriving at the health center who answer “yes” to any of these questions: may be asked to reschedule their appointment and will be provided information about who to contact for additional evaluation.

 If you have an appointment this week and answered “yes” to any of these questions: Please call us at (800) 258-4448 to reschedule your appointment.
 Once you have been symptom-free for 14 days, or when it has been greater than 14 days since you came into contact with someone who tested positive for COVID-19, you will be welcome to come back to the health center.

 Regardless of your plans to visit a health center, if you answered “yes” to any of the above questions, please contact your primary care provider or your local public health department for additional evaluation.

-To reduce potential exposures to COVID-19, we are also changing who is allowed to accompany patients to appointments:
+To reduce potential exposures to COVID-19, we have also made the following changes:

 - No children may accompany a patient.
 Please make other childcare arrangements before coming to your appointment.

 - We have limited space in our health centers for visitors so at this time we are not routinely allowing companions with our patients.